nextflow-io/training/docs/nf_templates/8_components.md

     Install the `fastp` module to your pipeline.

-!!! note "What is fastp?
+!!! note "What is fastp?"

     Fastp is a...

 ### Adding a module to your pipeline

-Although the modules has been installed in your repository, it is not yet added to your pipeline.
+Although the module has been installed in your repository, it is not yet added to your pipeline.
 The suggested `include` statement needs to be added to your `workflows/mypipeline.nf` file.

 ```console
 include { FASTP } from '../modules/nf-core/fastp/main'